Sati (practice): Mughal Empire (1526–1857)

 A painting by Mohammad Rizā showing a Hindu princess committing Sati against the wishes but with the reluctant approval of Emperor Akbar.
 In the right foreground, attending the Sati on horseback, is the third son of Akbar, Prince Dāniyāl.

-Prior to the Mughal era, Delhi Sultanate rulers such as Alauddin Khilji and Muhammad bin Tughlaq (13th-14th century) sought to require permission prior to any sati, but this "became a mere formality and in any event did not apply to Hindu women from royal families".
+Prior to the Mughal era, Delhi Sultanate rulers such as Alauddin Khilji and Muhammad bin Tughlaq (13th–14th century) sought to require permission prior to any sati, but this "became a mere formality and in any event did not apply to Hindu women from royal families".
+The Moroccan traveller Ibn Battuta witnessed a sati ceremony during his stay in the Delhi Sultanate in the fourteenth century and recorded a detailed description in his Rihla.

 The second Mughal emperor Humayun was reported to have issued a ban on sati but subsequently withdrew it.
 Under Akbar, sati became a regulated practice requiring permission from Mughal governors (kotwals), "who were instructed to delay the woman's decision for as long as possible", "demanded a steep fee for such permission", and offered "pensions, gifts and other help" to dissuade widows from sati.

 Later Mughal obstacles to the practice were difficult to enforce outside of imperial centres such as Agra.
 Mughal governors under Jahangir, and contemporary rulers of the Deccan Sultanates "attempted to dissuade requests" but did not prohibit the practice, and permitted it for a fee.
 After Aurangzeb issued an order against sati in 1663, the practice declined in Mughal realms, but did not disappear, and the order could be evaded through bribing of officials.